Best Practices for Customer Satisfaction Surveys – 5 steps

 These are often personal questions, so you should approach them with caution.
 You can never be sure how customers feel about answering such personal questions, so make sure that they know the answers are optional.

-demographic questions examples
+Examples of demographic questions include:

 Questions Related to Product Usage